 We have to discuss a problem in order to get to the core issue of the matter.
 So, threads stay on topic for class discussions.
 Given, good netiquette to stay on the subject.
 Don’t change discussion issues in a thread.

-In any event, changing the subject of a conversation online is digitally disruptive.
+Changing the subject of a conversation online is digitally disruptive.
 After, makes it harder to find the answers you need in the web discussions.
 Next, we waste time looking for answers.
 Alternatively, ask questions with several good answers already posted.

 Given, class discussions contain the keys to difficult problems students have with the material.
 Then, changing the direction of an engagement is misleading.
 After, we may read a lot of unrelated content.